 The doubters begin.
-A forensic expert will review the droplets of blood which may reveal much as to the movements and position of all participants.
+A forensic expert will review the droplets of blood which may reveal much about the movements and position of all participants.
 Probably it was a good idea to learn what obligations there are under the law before holstering up and using deadly physical force.
 What about your duty to retreat?

 After some brief statement, you must invoke your right to counsel.
 You would do well by stating unequivocally that you want to consult with an attorney before speaking any further.
 Whether you say this or not, don’t you think the police will still pressure you?
-Remember a prosecutor will be reviewing later any statements made to police for contradictions.
-Whether or not a statement is admissible at a trial because of a constitutional violation is quite different from the prosecutors using it in their decision making relating to charging.
+Remember, a prosecutor will be reviewing later any statements made to police for contradictions.
+Whether or not a statement is admissible at a trial because of a constitutional violation is quite different from the prosecutors using it in their decision-making relating to charging.

-Back at the police station you are brought into a room and questioned again.
+Back at the police station, you are brought into a room and questioned again.
 Remember to try to invoke your constitutional right to an attorney.
 Probably a good idea to have thought about who that is some time ago.
 Investigators have been known to make promises if you speak but remember that ultimately a prosecutor can generally override promises made by the police.
 Hopefully, after the police have gotten a brief statement from you and see that you are legally carrying and cooperative, they will be somewhat understanding.

 You may be in a cell for a while as the investigation continues.
 The police will hold you until there can be some initial determination as to your claim of self-defense.
 Charges may be filed then, or you may be let go.
-If filed, you are arraigned before a Judge probably more than 24 hours later.
+If filed, you are arraigned before a Judge, probably more than 24 hours later.
 Sometimes they can’t decide at that point the ultimate issue and will charge you anyway.
 These are often called “holding charges.”
 You can’t believe that Judge just said $250,000 bail.
 Probably a good idea to have given that some thought earlier.
 Do you have insurance coverage?
 Either way, the inquiry has just begun.

 The homicide assistant district attorney (ADA) back in the office opens a case.
 This will even happen in a clear justification situation.
 The ADA will begin to gather just about everything about the actual incident and yourself.
 Photos of the scene will be reviewed in great detail by the prosecutors.
-Reports from the police will be reviewed which will include anything you said under questioning or voluntarily blurted out.
+Reports from the police will be reviewed, including anything you said under questioning or voluntarily blurted out.
 The medical examiner’s report will be reviewed, and they will be consulted.
 Are they able to determine the distance from the shooter?
 Is there gun-shot residue on the clothing?
 Is the position of the shooter and deceased able to be determined?
 The trajectory of the bullets will be reviewed.
 Any available videotapes will be secured.
-Witnesses often are mistaken about the number of shots, distances between the parties, who was the initial aggressor and even identifying the wrong shooter.
+Witnesses often are mistaken about the number of shots, distances between the parties, who was the initial aggressor, and even identifying the wrong shooter.
 So they may be re-interviewed.
 Virtually everything the district attorney can find out about you will be reviewed.
 The available information to law enforcement is staggering.
-Law enforcement has access to “intelligence centers” which contain more information about you than you know about yourself.
-Neighbors, previous addresses, real estate, mortgages, Facebook posts, warranty cards you filled out, etc., etc. It probably wasn’t a good idea to post that picture of yourself with a gun saying that no one better mess with you, was it?
+Law enforcement has access to “intelligence centers,” which contain more information about you than you know about yourself.
+Neighbors, previous addresses, real estate, mortgages, Facebook posts, warranty cards you filled out, etc. It probably wasn’t a good idea to post that picture of yourself with a gun saying that no one better mess with you, was it?

 Again, it is ultimately up to the district attorney as to what the next step will be.
-The District Attorney has a number of choices.
+The District Attorney has several choices.
 The DA can have the guts and end it there.
 There will be no prosecution.
 The DA can “punt” and present the evidence to a grand jury (generally16-24 people).
 Many DAs feel that this is often the best route for them to take as it “takes the heat off” of them to make the decision.
 They can easily state that it was the grand jury’s decision, not mine.
 It is then that the grand jury which will make the decisions on whether or not to charge.
 The standard of proof needed for an indictment is simply “reasonable cause” to believe a crime was committed, not the “beyond reasonable doubt” standard for a trial.
 Also, the decision to charge by members of the grand jury does not have to be unanimous, unlike that needed for a conviction after trial.
 Your lawyer may advise you whether or not to testify before the grand jury.
 If the grand jury decides to charge you, it is through an instrument called an “indictment.”
 Now you really have to worry.

 Things can get really expensive.
 Putting aside attorney’s fees, your lawyer may recommend, if not already done, hiring your own team of experts.
-Forensic experts to counter the government, experts specializing in the area such as the effects of a shooting on an individual and the role that may have played in your actions and statements, experts in bullet trajectories/velocity, penetration depths, etc..
-These people are costly.
-Some experts charge in excess of $5,000, just for an initial report and then thousands for trial testimony.
+Forensic experts to counter the government, experts specializing in the area such as the effects of a shooting on an individual and the role that may have played in your actions and statements, experts in bullet trajectories/velocity, penetration depths, etc. These people are costly.
+Some experts charge over $5,000, just for an initial report and then thousands for trial testimony.
 All of this goes without mentioning the effects on your mental health and that of your family.